-The SAFC receives funding for the South Australian Post Production, Digital and Visual Effects (SA PDV) Rebate directly from the Department of Treasury and Finance following approval of individual projects by the SAFC delegate.
+The SAFC receives funding for the South Australian Post Production, Digital and Visual Effects (SA PDV) Rebate and Video Game Development (VGD) Rebate from the Department of Treasury and Finance following approval of individual projects by the SAFC delegate.

 In addition, the SAFC may secure grant funding from other parts of the South Australian Government such as the Department for Premier and Cabinet for specific programs.
 This income is recognised in the relevant activity dependent on the purpose of the program.